MiSFiT5/MiSFiT5/README.md

       LLM(Large Language Model) embeded Desicion Making System

-      Decision Making with Data-driven Method
+      Next Generation of Decision Making with Data-driven Method in real-time Industry

       Apply AI in energy and industrial process optimization & Reduce the Energy and Resource consumption in AI training Procedure